Humboldt-Universität zu Berlin

 (Photograph: Erice, Italy)

 Welcome to my homepage.
-I am a postdoctoral research fellow in mathematical physics, currently visiting the African Institute for Mathematical Sciences (AIMS).
+I am a postdoctoral research fellow in mathematical physics at Humboldt University.

 nichol at aims dot ac dot za